tomtomjhj/init.vim/notes.md

     * `let g:pandoc#syntax#protect#codeblocks = 0` fixes it
 * Better interaction of hlsearch and conceal?
 * Pair highlighting in insert mode makes the cursor indiscernible.
+* `undo_ftplugin` for pandoc is triggered because of default markdown things.
+This breaks `gq` formatting.

 # motions